Former Chairman of Sumitomo Chemical

 After he became President Sumitomo Chemical, Yonekura accelerated the globalization of the Sumitomo Chemical Group.
 He carried out the Rabigh Project, the joint undertaking with Saudi Aramco to establish a world-scale integrated oil refining and petrochemical complex in Saudi Arabia, which started operations in 2009.
 He has also implemented measures to strengthen the Group’s high value-added businesses, with particular focus on the areas of life sciences and IT related materials.
 At the same time, he has stepped up the Group’s corporate social responsibility initiative, which is epitomized by the business of long-lasting insecticidal mosquito nets that are contributing to malaria control in Africa.

-Yonekura currently serves as Chairman of the Japan Chemical Industry Association and as CEO Sponsor of the Energy and Climate Change Leadership Group of the International Council of Chemical Associations (ICCA).
+Yonekura also served as Chairman of the Japan Chemical Industry Association and as CEO Sponsor of the Energy and Climate Change Leadership Group of the International Council of Chemical Associations (ICCA).

 In Nippon Keidanren, Japan’s leading business federation, Yonekura served as Vice Chairman from 2004 to 2008.
 In 2008, he became Chairman of Nippon Keidanren’s Board of Councillors.
-In January 2010, Nippon Keidanren announced that he was nominated as its next chairman.
-He is also Chairman of the Japan-U.S. Business Council, which co-hosts the U.S.-Japan Business Conference with the U.S.-Japan Business Council.
+In January 2010, Nippon Keidanren announced that he was nominated as chairman.
+He has also served as Chairman of the Japan-U.S. Business Council, which co-hosts the U.S.-Japan Business Conference with the U.S.-Japan Business Council.

 Yonekura was born in Hyogo Prefecture, Japan.
 He graduated from the Faculty of Law, University of Tokyo in 1960.
 He earned a Masters Degree from the Department of Economics, Graduate School, Duke University in 1964 and completed the PhD course of the same school in 1965.
 He is married with two daughters.